 by Ken Coleman, Michigan Advance

-This story was written by Ken Coleman, a contributor to the Michigan Advance, where this story first appeared.
+This story was written by Ken Coleman, Senior Projects Contributor at the Michigan Advance, where this story first appeared.

 Michigan Advance is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Michigan Advance maintains editorial independence.
 Contact Editor Susan Demas for questions: firstname.lastname@example.org.
 Follow Michigan Advance on Facebook and Twitter.